openmrs/openmrs-esm-core/packages/framework/esm-framework/docs/API.md

 • `Const` **MaybeIcon**: `MemoExoticComponent`<`ForwardRefExoticComponent`<{ `fallback?`: `ReactNode` ; `icon`: `string`  } & [`IconProps`](API.md#iconprops) & `RefAttributes`<`SVGSVGElement`\>\>\>

-This is a utility component that takes an `icon` and render it if the sprite for the icon is available.
+This is a utility component that takes an `icon` and renders it if the sprite for the icon is available.
 The goal is to make it easier to conditionally render configuration-specified icons.

 **`example`**